F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/ioat.rst

 incoming traffic and makes a copy of each packet.
 The second lcore then updates MAC address and sends the copy.
 If one lcore per port is used, both operations are done sequentially.
-For each configuration an additional lcore is needed since the master lcore does not handle traffic but is responsible for configuration, statistics printing and safe shutdown of all ports and devices.
+For each configuration an additional lcore is needed since the main lcore does not handle traffic but is responsible for configuration, statistics printing and safe shutdown of all ports and devices.

 The application can use a maximum of 8 ports.

-To run the application in a Linux environment with 3 lcores (the master lcore, plus two forwarding cores), a single port (port 0), software copying and MAC updating issue the command:
+To run the application in a Linux environment with 3 lcores (the main lcore, plus two forwarding cores), a single port (port 0), software copying and MAC updating issue the command:

 .. code-block:: console

-    $ ./build/ioatfwd -l 0-2 -n 2 -- -p 0x1 --mac-updating -c sw
+    $ ./<build_dir>/examples/dpdk-ioat -l 0-2 -n 2 -- -p 0x1 --mac-updating -c sw

-To run the application in a Linux environment with 2 lcores (the master lcore, plus one forwarding core), 2 ports (ports 0 and 1), hardware copying and no MAC updating issue the command:
+To run the application in a Linux environment with 2 lcores (the main lcore, plus one forwarding core), 2 ports (ports 0 and 1), hardware copying and no MAC updating issue the command:

 .. code-block:: console

-    $ ./build/ioatfwd -l 0-1 -n 1 -- -p 0x3 --no-mac-updating -c hw
+    $ ./<build_dir>/examples/dpdk-ioat -l 0-1 -n 1 -- -p 0x3 --no-mac-updating -c hw

 Refer to the *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.